Vanlife Electrical Systems: Basic, Intermediate, & Advanced (Examples)

 - Portable devices: Depending on the portable battery brand, you may be able to charge your phone or other devices directly through the battery.

-More complicated appliances, such as large refrigerators or air conditioning units, will typically need a stronger power distributor.
+More complicated appliances, such as large refrigerators or van air conditioning units, will typically need a stronger power distributor, and other amenities like heating, will need to be handled without the use of electricity.

 How to Set Up a Simple Van Electrical System